Best Camping Sleeping Bags of 2026

 VALUE

-We look for sleeping bags that deliver top-tier performance to make sure you get the most out of your investment – regardless of the price tag.
+We look for sleeping bags that deliver top-tier performance so you get the most out of your investment — regardless of the price tag.
 Although some sleeping bags are just downright less expensive with above-average performance, premium bags can often pay off in the long run with extended durability and higher quality.

-We’re huge fans of the REI Trailmade 20.
-This model offers an awesome value for only $100 – it’s comfy, warm, comes in a ton of inclusive sizes, and is lightweight enough for both car camping and short backpacking trips.
+We’re huge fans of the REI Co-op Trailmade 25.
+This model offers an awesome value for only $129.
+It’s comfy, warm, comes in a ton of inclusive sizes, and is lightweight enough for both car camping and short backpacking trips.
 We like the simple feature set, quiet material, and lightweight construction, making it a fantastic choice for campers who want flexibility on a budget.

 Also consider the Teton Sports Celsius XXL 0°F. This is one of the warmest, most spacious bags we’ve ever tested for such a competitive price.
-The extreme cold-weather capability and crazy durability of this one makes it an outstanding value for those needing a larger, ultra-warm bag.
-Rated for 0°F, its massive loft is built for the coldest temperatures and the fleece-lined interior rivals our favorite cold-weather sheets at home.
+The extreme cold-weather capability and excellent durability of this one make it an outstanding value for those needing a larger, ultra-warm bag.
+Rated for 0°F, its massive loft is built for the coldest temperatures, and the fleece-lined interior rivals our favorite cold-weather sheets at home.
 Despite its large size, the Celsius XXL remains affordably priced for exceptional warmth.

 Finally, The North Face One Bag offers unparalleled value with its innovative modular design.
-This is one of the most expensive bags on our list, but it’s essentially 3 bags in one thanks to a layering system built for a huge range of temperatures: 5°F, 20°F, and 40°F. Its combination of synthetic and down layers can be used together or separately in mild to sub-zero conditions.
-The versatility and performance it offers is a cost-effective investment for serious adventurers who camp year round.
+This is one of the most expensive bags on our list, but it’s essentially three bags in one thanks to a layering system built for a huge range of temperatures: 5°F, 20°F, and 40°F. Its combination of synthetic and down layers can be used together or separately in mild to sub-zero conditions.
+Its versatility and performance make it a cost-effective investment for serious adventurers who camp year-round.

 COMFORT

-When it comes to spaciousness and room to move, our top choices are the ALPS OutdoorZ Redwood -10, the Teton Sports Celsius Grand XXL 0F, and the REI Siesta Hooded 20.
-All of these bags are rectangular shaped – as opposed to more restrictive mummy bags – so they provide a ton of extra space to toss, turn, stretch out, and change positions while you sleep.
+When it comes to spaciousness and room to move, our top choices are the Teton Sports Celsius Grand XXL 0F and the REI Co-op Siesta Hooded 20.
+Both of these bags are rectangular-shaped — as opposed to more restrictive mummy bags.
+So they provide a ton of extra space to toss, turn, stretch out, and change positions while you sleep.

-That said, the NEMO Jazz Double and the Kelty Tru.Comfort 20 are the most spacious sleeping bags on our list since they’re designed for two people – or one person and a dog – who want a comfortable shared sleeping experience.
+That said, the Kelty Tru.Comfort 20 is the most spacious sleeping bag on our list.
+It’s designed for two people — or one person and a dog — who want a comfortable shared sleeping experience.

-We prioritize bags with soft interior linings to maximize comfort, which is also where the ALPS OutdoorZ Redwood -10 and the Teton Sports Celsius Grand XXL 0F stand out.
-They feature soft internal linings, whether synthetic material, flannel, or brushed flannel that offer a cozy, bed-like feel.
-The REI Siesta earns top marks for comfort too, thanks to a giant blanket-fold feature that zips down partially on both sides for a blanket-like feel that adds a bit of extra warmth and comfort for a snuggly night of sleep.
+We prioritize bags with soft interior linings to maximize comfort, and the Teton Sports Celsius Grand XXL 0F and Big Agnes Echo Park 20 stand out for this.
+They feature soft internal linings that offer a cozy, bed-like feel.
+The REI Co-op Siesta Hooded 20 and REI Co-op Hunkerdown 20 earn top marks for comfort, too, thanks to a giant blanket-fold feature that zips down partially on both sides for a blanket-like feel that adds a bit of extra warmth and comfort for a snuggly night of sleep.

 WARMTH

-The North Face One Bag is another outstanding choice for warmth.
-The modular design allows three interchangeable layers, so it can adapt to various temperature ranges, making it suitable for sub-zero conditions when fully assembled.
-The synthetic and down layers provide excellent warmth and versatility and perfectly-placed draft collars and a cinchable hood enhance heat retention.
+The North Face One Bag is an outstanding choice for warmth.
+The modular design allows three interchangeable layers, so it can adapt to a wide range of temperatures, making it suitable for sub-zero conditions when fully assembled.
+The synthetic and down layers provide excellent warmth and versatility, and perfectly-placed draft collars and a cinchable hood enhance heat retention.
 Plus, the ability to configure the layers based on the weather offers a customizable warmth experience.

-Another of our top choices, the Teton Sports Celsius Grand XXL 0F, is built for freezing temperatures rated down to 0°F. It features some of the loftiest synthetic insulation on the market, which offers good warmth even in damp conditions.
+Another of our top choices, the Teton Sports Celsius Grand XXL 0F, works in freezing temperatures rated down to 0°F. It features some of the loftiest synthetic insulation on the market, which offers good warmth even in damp conditions.
 The bag’s mummy shape, oversized hood, and full-length zipper draft tubes retain heat effectively.
-And, we love the brushed flannel lining to add a cozy feel with double-layer construction for consistent warmth all night.
+And we love the brushed flannel lining for a cozy feel and the double-layer construction for consistent warmth all night.

 PACKED SIZE

-The fill power of their down – 600 fp for Kelty and 650 for Mountain Hardwear – contributes to their ability to shrink down.
-Lightweight materials in the shell and liner also play a crucial role in overall packed size, and these ones benefit from the use of lightweight nylon, which compresses better and occupies less space than other materials.
+The fill power of their down — 600 for the Kelty and 650 for the Mountain Hardwear — contributes to their ability to shrink down.
+Lightweight materials in the shell and liner also play a crucial role in the overall packed size.
+Specifically, both bags feature lightweight nylon, which compresses better and occupies less space than other materials.

-Two very close alternatives are the NEMO Disco Endless Promise 30 and the Therm-A-Rest Boost 650.
+A few very close alternatives are the NEMO Disco Endless Promise 30, the Therm-A-Rest Boost 650, and the REI Co-op Trailmade 25.
 They don’t quite achieve the same compact size, but it’s close, and we’re splitting hairs here.
-They also utilize lightweight materials and highly-packable designs perfect for backpacking or car camping.
+They also utilize lightweight materials and highly packable designs, perfect for backpacking or car camping.

 FEATURES

-The most feature-rich sleeping bags we tested are The Therm-A-Rest Boost 650, the North Face One Bag, the NEMO Jazz Double 30, and the REI Siesta Hooded 20.
-All four bags feature oversized hoods as well as large neck baffles and draft tubes that enhance warmth and comfort.
+The most feature-rich sleeping bags we tested are the Therm-A-Rest Boost 650, the North Face One Bag, and the REI Co-op Siesta Hooded 20.
+All four bags feature oversized hoods, large neck baffles, and draft tubes that enhance warmth and comfort.
 They include internal pockets to stash small items like your phone or chapstick for fast access.
-The mummy-style hood of the Boost 650 and The North Face One Bag provides a snug fit, while the Jazz 30 Double has a hood big enough to hold two full-sized pillows.
+The mummy-style hood of the Boost 650 and The North Face One Bag provides a snug fit.

 The Boost 650 is full of lightweight zippers that offer unique and handy features.
 Unzip the center of the back to expand the width, transforming it from a mummy bag into a spacious car-camping bag.
-Unzip two zips on the side to vent heat or completely stick your arms out for unrivaled dexterity while staying warm inside the bag, and completely zip the bag down to the base of the footbox and use it as a quilt.
+Unzip two zips on the side to vent heat, or stick your arms out for unrivaled dexterity while staying warm inside the bag, then completely zip the bag down to the base of the footbox and use it as a quilt.

 The North Face One Bag has a zipper that extends all the way around the perimeter to customize temperature regulation and breathability.
-We also appreciate the glow-in-the-dark zipper pulls that make it easy to adjust the bag when it’s dark.
+We also appreciate the glow-in-the-dark zipper pulls, which make it easy to adjust the bag in the dark.

 How to Choose a Camping Sleeping Bag

-We’re confident all of the bags on this list will keep the average camper comfortable in typical temperate summer conditions, with overnight temps mostly in the 40s and 50s, with some bags rated for much lower or a little higher.
+We’re confident all the bags on this list will keep the average camper comfortable in typical temperate summer conditions, with overnight temps mostly in the 40s and 50s, though some bags are rated for much lower or a little higher.
 However, if you already know you’re a hot or cold sleeper, take that into account when weighing your options.

-- Temperature Rating: Most sleeping bags have a number listed after their name: for example, the NEMO Jazz 30.
-As mentioned above, this number represents the lower limit of the bag, which is around 10-15°F less than what is comfortable.
+• Temperature Rating: Most sleeping bags have a number listed after their name: for example, the NEMO Jazz 30.
+As mentioned above, this number represents the lower limit of the bag, which is typically about 10 to 15°F below what is comfortable.
 Look for bags with a standardized EN Comfort Rating.
 The EN rating gives a more practical, real-world idea of how the bag will feel to the average sleeper.
 That said, it’s rare to see EN Comfort Ratings on frontcountry camping bags.
-If you don’t see a comfort rating, just add 10-15° to the temperature rating listed by the manufacturer.
+If you don’t see a comfort rating, just add 10 to 15°F to the manufacturer’s listed temperature.

-- Increase your Temperature Rating – Remember, you can always add layers to increase the warmth of your bag.
-If you sleep cold or know there will be a major drop in temperature, simply throw a camp blanket over the top, use a silk bag liner on the inside, or simply wear additional layers to add warmth.
+• Increase your Temperature Rating: Remember, you can always add layers to increase the warmth of your bag.
+If you sleep cold or know there will be a major drop in temperature, simply throw a camp blanket over the top, use a silk bag liner on the inside, or add additional layers to stay warm.
 We recommend sleeping in base layers and a warm hat on really chilly nights.
-Also consider eating food right before bed so your body has calories to burn, drinking plenty of water to keep hydrated, or even sliding a hot water bottle inside your sleeping bag a few minutes before you hop in.
+Also consider eating food right before bed so your body has calories to burn, drinking plenty of water to stay hydrated, or even sliding a hot water bottle into your sleeping bag a few minutes before you hop in.

 WHERE DOES THE DOWN COME FROM?